ArthaTi/ominbot/readme.md

 Note: Within the code, Omin has he/him pronouns.
 In Ooer, Omin has declared to be a bi male, but this might be different if you run him with your own corpus.

+Omin also includes the "Pastelic" bitmap pixelart font, which was made specifically for Omin.

 ## Configuration

 You will have to create or modify the following files: